Ryder Cup day one: Rory McIlroy confident Europe can recover from 6-2 down

-Rory McIlroy insisted Europe could recover from 6-2 down to retain the Ryder Cup after a nightmare opening day at Whistling Straits.
+Rory McIlroy insisted Europe could recover from 6-2 down to retain the Ryder Cup, despite seeing his streak of 26 consecutive matches come to an end at Whistling Straits.

-Padraig Harrington’s side lost both sessions 3-1 and won just one match outright, world number one Jon Rahm and Sergio Garcia defeating Justin Thomas and Jordan Spieth in the opening foursomes on Friday morning.
+Padraig Harrington’s side lost both sessions on the opening day 3-1 and won just one match outright, world number one Jon Rahm and Sergio Garcia defeating Justin Thomas and Jordan Spieth in the first foursomes contest.

-McIlroy lost twice in the same day for the first time and did not even reach the 16th hole in defeats alongside Ian Poulter and Shane Lowry, but insisted: “We can come back from 6-2.”
+McIlroy lost twice in the same day for the first time and did not even reach the 16th hole in defeats alongside Ian Poulter and Shane Lowry, with the four-time major winner then left out of a session for the first time in his career.

-Tyrrell Hatton, who partnered Rahm in the fourballs and brilliantly birdied the 18th to snatch half a point against Bryson DeChambeau and Scottie Scheffler, added: “You’re never out of the fight.
-That was obviously huge for the team there at the end and hopefully that can kind of turn the momentum our way.”
+“We can come back from 6-2,” McIlroy insisted after a 4 and 3 loss with Lowry in the fourballs which meant that the Northern Irishman has now won just two of his last eight Ryder Cup matches.

 Shot of the day